ljharris23/public-downscaling-cgan/README.md

 There are a number of options you can use at this point.
 These will evaluate your model after it has finished training:

---rank_small or --rank_full flags will run (small/large image) CRPS/rank based evalution
+--rank flag will run CRPS/rank-based evaluation
---qual_small or --qual_full flags will run (small/large image) image quality based evalution --plot_ranks will plot rank histograms
+--qual flag will run image quality based evaluation (RMSE, MAE, etc.)
+--plot_ranks will plot rank histograms
 	     N.B. you must run rank based eval first

-If you choose to run --rank_small/full and/or --qual_small/full, you must also specify if you want to do this for all model iterations or just a selection.
+If you choose to run --rank and/or --qual, you must also specify if you want to do this for all model iterations or just a selection.
 Do this using